 Summing up: This approach, which departs from traditional and grammatically more natural prose styles, serves to make analytical pieces such as this more interesting and appealing to ordinary readers.
 It means that, if anything, even the sober Nihon Keizai Shinbun has become more 'tabloid' in its approach to journalism.
 It appears likely that this approach has been inspired by journalistic practice in English, which similarly tends to place important or sensationalist information up front and relegate 'boring' background information to the end.
 (See this brief note on journalistic style in English.)

-Use of adnominal clauses
+Part 2: Use of adnominal clauses

 Adnominal clauses (rentai-shūshoku-setsu) are commonly used in Japanese prose to provide essential detail and to help move the story along.

-In her article on Grammar and Semantics of Adnominal Clauses in Japanese (1989) Yoshiko Matsumoto points to Meikaku de ronriteki na nihongo no hyoogen (Inoue et al (1985)), which conjectures that the relative clause construction is useful in "packaging" a message into a short space, so as not to distract attention in the main part of the sentence.
+In her article on Grammar and Semantics of Adnominal Clauses in Japanese (1989) Yoshiko Matsumoto points to Meikaku de ronriteki na nihongo no hyoogen (Inoue et al (1985)), which conjectures that the relative clause construction is useful in "packaging" a message into a short space, so as not to distract attention from the main part of the sentence.

 - Their analysis also agrees with my own observations that clausal noun modification is especially common in broadcast news, on dust-jackets of books, etc., where information has to be condensed and the most crucial part highlighted.
 I have suggested that this characteristic can be exploited to include, surreptitiously, even (new and) important information in a modifying clause...